 Where?
 Carrington Bowling Club (first building on your left after you cross the Throsby Creek bridge).
 They open early (7:30am), with breakfast and good coffee.
 Zoom in on the below map if you need a location (and of all the other ukestras in the area).

 Who are the teachers?
 Jane and Mark each run weekday or weeknight ukestras.
-They will be joined for the Saturday Newkestra by longstanding Ukestrans John Wallace and Kathy Wilson.
+They are joined for the Saturday Newkestra by longstanding Ukestrans John Wallace and Kathy Wilson.
 We mix it up a bit so you get a great diversity of session teacher/leaders.

-The Sunday morning Newkestra started on 12 May 2019 and is essentially at the ground floor of an exciting department store waiting for you to explore all that the ukulele and a good social music-making session have to offer.
+The Sunday morning Newkestra started on 19 May 2019 and is essentially the ground floor of an exciting department store waiting for you to explore all the ukulele and social music-making goodness that our sessions have to offer.
 We had a COVID break from March 2020, but as of 27 September 2020, we are back.
 We all need patience on this corona-coaster.

 Where?
 Carrington Bowling Club.

 Who?
-John Wallace turns 18.
-Soon.
-He is an amazing musician who has been learning with us for 8 years or so.
+John Wallace is an amazing and well loved musician who has been learning with us for 8 years or so.
 He knows music.
 He knows how to teach.
-And he is well loved.
 He is rather the charming phenomenon.
-We’ll keep an eye on numbers, and if we need more teachers, we’ll be there.
+We keep an eye on numbers, and if we need more teachers, we’ll be there.

 Come join us on Saturday or Sunday mornings, and/or at a weekday/night ukestra.
 You are always welcome.